×

 What do expats find most challenging?

 "Expats in Panama City often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the city's hot and humid climate can be difficult to adjust to.
 Expats may also find it difficult to navigate the city's complex bureaucracy and to understand the local customs and traditions.
-Furthermore, the cost of living in Panama City can be high, making it difficult for expats to find affordable housing and other necessities," remarked one expat in Panama City.
+Furthermore, the cost of living in Panama City can be high, making it difficult for expats to find affordable housing and other necessities," said one person in Panama City.

 About the Author